nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 The following class diagram briefly explains how different classes in the Logic component interact with each other.

+> Note: ABCFavCommand represents the different fav command classes.
+> PQRCommand represents the different dine command classes.
+> XYZCommand represents the different route command classes.
+> The actual class names are written in the notes beside the classes.

 <img src="DG_Diagrams/LogicComponent.png" alt="logiccomponent" width=1100 height=500>

 #### 2.1.3.
 Model Component